What is Approval Policy?

 Approval policies on Volopay allows admins to delegate approvers based on specific payment range.
 The admins can add multiple range limits inside each policy and set different approvers based on these limits.

-Approval policies help businesses to ensure each expense is routed through the correct approver flow as per their company policies making the process transparent.
-After which the payment can be verified by the finance team and entered into their accounting system.
+Approval policies help businesses ensure each request is routed through the correct approval flow as per their company policies making the process transparent.

 Approval policies on Volopay are subdivided into two parts:

-Bill Pay - Whenever any payment is raised in the system it has to go through an approval matrix as set by you in the policy before the payment is processed in the system.
+Bill Pay - Whenever any payment is raised in the system it goes through the approval flow as set in the settings of the budget the payment falls under.

 Approval policies for cards?